The power of asking “Are you ok?”

 Examples of what legal professionals might say if they are contemplating suicide:

-“I hate being a lawyer.
+“I hate being a judge.
 Sometimes I just want to jump off a building.”

 “Nothing will ever change for me.
 I will always be a failure.”